 - a) All visitors travelling to Saudi Arabia from the below mentioned countries should avail proof of polio vaccination at least 6 weeks prior to departure and travelers will also receive 1 dose of OPV at borders points on arrival in Saudi Arabia regardless of age and vaccination status, namely Pakistan, Afghanistan, Nigeria, Cameroon, Niger, Chad, Ethiopia, Syria, Somalia, Kenya, Yemen Palestine (Gaza sector, west bank and Arab 48), Guinea and Iraq.

 4- Seasonal Influenza:

-The Saudi Ministry of Health recommends that international pilgrims be vaccinated against seasonal influenza before arrival into the Kingdom of Saudi Arabia, particularly those at increased risk of severe influenza diseases, including pregnant women, children under 5 years, the elderly, and individuals with underlying health conditions such as HIV/AIDS, asthma, and chronic heart or lung diseases.
+The Saudi Ministry of Health recommends that international pilgrims be vaccinated against seasonal influenza before arrival into the Kingdom of Saudi Arabia, particularly those at increased risk of severe influenza diseases, including pregnant women, children under 5 years, the elderly, and individuals with underlying health conditions such as HIV/AIDS, asthma, metabolic disorders, renal diseases, diabetes mellitus, severe obesity and chronic heart or lung diseases.

 Second: Health Education

 Health authorities in countries of origin are required to provide information to pilgrims on infectious diseases symptoms, methods of transmission, complications, and means of prevention.

 Hajj and Umrah performers are not allowed to bring fresh food in Saudi Arabia.
 Only properly canned or sealed food or food stored in containers with easy access for inspection is allowed in small quantities, sufficient for one person for the duration of his or her trip.